waleska404/SID-FIB/theory/ontologies/motivation.md

 * Logic by itself tends to be neutral with respect to meaning:
     * The below reasoning refers to nothing unless we give meaning to the atoms (P = “it rains”, Q = “I’m wet”).
     * ![](https://i.imgur.com/7P4ORKA.png)
-* ==When we combine a logic with an ontology, the ontology provides the logical formalism with the capability to express meanings with its statements.==
+* When we combine a logic with an ontology, the ontology provides the logical formalism with the capability to express meanings with its statements.
 * This is specially useful in higher-level logics:
     * **First-Order Logic**:
         * `citizen(x) → human(x)`